guettli/programming-guidelines/README.md

 If you have never time do this, then there is something wrong.
 Slow down.

+### Thrive for consistency

+Imagine your software product is like a CMS.
+A user can edit pages.
+The product keeps versions of this page, so that the editor can revert to an older version.

+Imagine the button to access the history is labeld "History".

+Terminology is more important than you think.

+If the internal docs have the heading "Page versioning", then you know that these docs explain the button labeled "History".

+But that's not consistent.

+Imagine this story: A young and new developer wants to learn more about this feature.
+The developers searches in the internal docs with the keyword "history".
+This results in wasting some minutes of the developers precious time.
+Sure, the developer will find the docs sooner or later, but it is not clean.
+But this is just the first part of the story.
+The second part is that the new developer will get demotivated in having clean docs.

+I don't want to call this "Page History" vs "Page Versioning" a problem.
+It is a spirit.

+Usually there are "thousand" places where a term gets used.
+In above example there will be files, classes, methods, data structures containing this name.
+Changing the label of the button is easy.
+Changing docs, files, classes, methods, epics, data structures is hard.

+Sometimes it is too much effort to reflect a new wording in the GUI in all places.
+With "all" I mean the places in the GUI and all the non-user visible places which are only visible for the department developing the software.

+Consitency on the GUI is a must.
+Consitency in the other places makes sense.

+Sometimes is makes sense.
+It depends.

+The spirit of the future lies in your hand.
+You are always able to influence the upcoming months.

 ### Highlander, "There can be only one"

 "Highlander" is a 1986 British-American adventure action fantasy film